Canadian Association for Equality: Campus activities

-CAFE became the focus of mainstream media attention when they hosted controversial author and masculinist Warren Farrell to speak at the University of Toronto on November 16, 2012.
-The talk was met with protests from a coalition of activist groups, U of T Students United Against Sexism.
+CAFE became the focus of mainstream media attention when they hosted author and masculinist Warren Farrell to speak at the University of Toronto on November 16, 2012.
+The talk was met with protests from a coalition of controversial activist groups, U of T Students United Against Sexism.
 The protesters accused Farrell and CAFE of "misogyny, and of protecting and denying male privilege."
-The event attracted a group of about 50-100 protesters who argued that Farrell's talk was hate speech and chanted "No Hate Speech on Campus" throughout the demonstration.
+The event attracted a group of about 50–100 protesters who argued that Farrell's talk was hate speech and chanted "No Hate Speech on Campus" throughout the demonstration.
 The event was briefly delayed after protesters blocked access to the venue, before police intervened, allowing the event to proceed.
 Police and campus police who were stationed at the event arrested one protester before releasing them without charge, while another was cautioned for assaulting a police officer.
 After the protest, several of the women who had protested against Farrell's talk were subjected to online bullying and harassment, after their pictures, names, and other identifying information were posted on the website register-her.com, which was operated by American men's rights group A Voice for Men.

 Follow up events in CAFE's monthly lecture series were also marked by significant protest, and required a police or campus police presence.
 These events included a presentation by Professor Janice Fiamengo titled "What's Wrong with Women's Studies," and a panel discussion by McGill academics Professors Katherine K. Young and Paul Nathanson, authors of Spreading Misandry: The Teaching of Contempt for Men in Popular Culture.
 After protests at a CAFE event in April 2012, A Voice for Men uploaded a video of one of the protesters.
 The video quickly reached more than 100,000 views online, while hundreds of men's rights activists posted comments threatening to beat, rape, and murder the woman in the video.
-The woman told Maclean's that men's rights activists distributed her home address and personal information online, and sent her hundreds of graphic, and sexualized threats of violence - some of which included personal details such as her favourite bars and her dog's name.
+The woman told Maclean's that men's rights activists distributed her home address and personal information online, and sent her hundreds of graphic, and sexualized threats of violence – some of which included personal details such as her favourite bars and her dog's name.

 CAFE has faced resistance from student's unions and other activist groups in attempting to set up campus chapters.
 The University of Toronto Student Union rejected an application for ratification from the University of Toronto Men's Issues Awareness Society in 2012, and in March 2013 the Ryerson Students' Union (RSU) rejected the application for ratification from the Ryerson Equality Association for failing to "centre women's voices."
 The Ryerson group was led by two female students.
 In the week prior to rejecting the group, the RSU had passed an emergency motion to oppose "the concept of misandry," a position they then referenced to justify the group's prohibition.
 In January 2014 the Canadian Association for Equality announced it would sponsor events at Ryerson hosted by members of the University community, starting with a presentation by female men's activist Karen Straughan in February 2014.